huntdatacenter/docs/docs/do-science/faq/migration.md

 ## Why do we need to migrate?

-We have a new shiny server room with new and upgraded equipment.
+We have a shiny, new server room with new and upgraded equipment.
 This means more flexibility and capacity for your scientific experiments.
 At the same time this means more space for us in our original location to start planning the next generation of services.

 <!-- before migration -->